brunoguilherme1/blueskypost/README.md

 }
 ```

----

-## 20 Newsgroups Pipeline
+### 20 Newsgroups Pipeline

-Unlike the real Bluesky evaluation, this track does not call `fetch_post`, because synthetic examples do not have real URLs.
-Instead, it runs the same core reasoning and explanation pipeline directly on `post_text`.
+Synthetic examples do not have real Bluesky URLs, so this track skips `fetch_post` and runs the core reasoning pipeline directly on `post_text`.

 ```text
 Synthetic post_text